nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ```

-### Saving
-Nue allows you to define multiple components on a single file.

-.htm or .nue extension.
-As many components as you want.

 ### Mounting
-You can mount the gallery component on your Markdown files
+Nue allows you to define multiple components on a single file with a `.htm` or `.nue` extension.
+After being saved you can mount components on your Markdown files.
+For example:

 ```
 [image-gallery]
 ```

-Or you can mount them within your server-side [layout components](custom-layouts.html)
+You can also mount them within your server-side [layout components](custom-layouts.html)

 ```
 <image-gallery/>
 ```

 ### Scripting